A mastectomy is a surgical procedure in which the whole breast is removed.

 Recovery following mastectomy (without immediate reconstruction) will usually involve a one to two day hospital stay and a further three to four weeks for healing.

 Initially, you will be unable to lift anything heavy and you should not attempt to drive until your movements are pain-free.
 You will have a drain inserted under the chest wound and possibly one under the arm for a few days, removing any excess lymphatic fluid.
 Where possible, the chest wall drain is removed before discharge from the hospital, but many patients go home with a drain still in place.
 This is usually easily managed with the help of district nurses, and the drain is removed when the fluid output has reduced to an acceptable level.

 Breast prostheses and bras

-If 1-3 lymph nodes are involved and there are other potentially high risk features (such as Grade 3, triple receptor negative, or lymphovascular space invasion), then an appointment with the Radiation Oncologist may be arranged to discuss whether chest wall radiation would add benefit and help to reduce the chance of the cancer recurring.
+If one to three lymph nodes are involved and there are other potentially high risk features (such as Grade 3, triple receptor negative, or lymphovascular space invasion), then an appointment with the radiation oncologist may be arranged to discuss whether chest wall radiation would add benefit and help to reduce the chance of the cancer recurring.